 Maple Lane is a Kindergarten to Grade 7 school located in South-Central Richmond.
 The school catchment is from Steveston Highway to the South, Williams Road to the North, Hogarth Drive and Reynolds Drives to the West (beside Steveston London Secondary) and No. 3 Road to the East.
-Our current enrollment for the 2018/2019 school year is 216 students.
+Our enrollment as of October 2019 is at 228 students.

 Our student statistics for 2017/2018 are: